-Becoming a midwife was the fulfillment of a life-long dream.
 I was born in Austria, Europe and gave birth to three of my children at home, with wonderful midwives caring for me.
 I believe that women should play an active role in their health care, pregnancy care and birth.
 At la luna Birthcenter I want to create an environment and a relationship where a woman feels supported and comforted based on trust and mutual respect.
 I believe in personal contact and open communication.

 In my free time I love to spend time in my garden, hike our wonderful red rocks with my dog Joy, read or enjoy a movie.